 I think Mobilink started on a good journey as you know that 3G licenses were awarded last year, and four of the operators got the license whereas all five are rolling out their respective networks.

-Mobilink is at par with the remaining telecommunication companies, but if I talk more critically, I would say we still have the potential to improve.
+Mobilink is on par with the remaining telecommunication companies, but if I talk more critically, I would say we still have the potential to improve.

-When I say more, I think we entered the price war too soon rather than improving the grade of our services.
+When I say more, I think we entered the price war too soon instead of improving the grade of our services.

-When you work in a competitive environment everybody has the same rule which is to add more subscribers and cities and in a similar manner you respond as well.
-But this all lead to a statistical race which in no way favors anyone.
+When you work in a competitive environment everybody has a common goal, which is to add more subscribers and cities, and in a similar manner, you respond as well which ends up only going after statistics, a race that does not favor anyone.

 And how do you plan to alter this strategy at Mobilink?

-As soon as the government awarded 3G licenses, Mobilink, like rest of the players, entered into a race that was aimed to capture highest 3G customers in the shortest time.
+As soon as the government awarded 3G licenses, Mobilink, like the rest of the players, went after subscribers for grabbing the highest 3G customers in the shortest time.

-I disagree with the strategy.
-I would rather have preferred to give a stable experience to the existing customers.
+I disagree with the number strategy.
+I would have preferred to give a stable experience to the existing customers.

-After coming over here I changed this strategy a little by trying to improve our services in over 300 cities instead of going to thousands of towns.
-Today we are providing more stable and consistent 3G experience in all the cities where we exist.
+After joining I changed this culture a little by trying to improve our services in over 300 cities, instead of expanding to thousands of towns.
+Today we are providing a more stable and consistent 3G experience in all the areas where we exist.
 So I can confidently say that we are going through a strategy of densification and improvement of our services.

 In terms of building a real 3G eco-system, all members of the industry lack in one way or the other.
 We have just built the highway but we still have to provide our customers with what is on the other side.

-The craziness that we have been showing in the market may be liked by some customers, but it is unfair.
-The rate at which we are providing unit GB is less than our cost.
+The craziness that we have shown in the market may be liked by some customers, but it is unfair at the end of the day.

-Here is the thing, 4 companies bid for licenses, paying over $ 1 billion collectively and then further invested 500 – 600 million dollars in rolling out the infrastructure, and at the end of the day, they fight over pennies.
+Just look at the equation; 4 companies bid for licenses, paying over $ 1 billion collectively, and then further invested 500 – 600 million dollars in rolling out the infrastructure, and at the end of the day, they fight over pennies.

-We provided 3G services for our 18 million customers in Pakistan at significantly low prices, government generated money from the licensing and unfortunately us, the providers of the service, did not benefit.
+We provided 3G services to our 18 million customers in Pakistan at significantly low prices, the government had its share of money from the licensing, and unfortunately, telcos did not get the due financial benefit.

-Do you think Pakistan was not ready for 4G yet and what a subscriber should buy at the moment, a 3G connection or 4G?
+Do you think Pakistan is not ready for 4G yet?
+And, which technology a consumer should go with, 3G or 4G?

-If you have a stable 3G, you should be fine.
-4G is obviously faster, but it greatly depends on your requirement.
-If you are a regular YouTube user, so a stable 3G connection will fulfill your requirement but in case you have to download a movie in 10 minutes then it’s a different story.
+Right now, if you have a stable 3G, you should be fine.
+4G is obviously faster, but it greatly depends on your requirements.
+If you are a regular YouTube user, a stable 3G connection should be enough but, in case you have to download a movie in 10 minutes then it’s a different story.

 For daily use, a 2 Mbps 3G connection will be more than enough.